Donbas: Soviet period (1943–1991)

-During the reconstruction of the Donbas after the end of the Second World War, large numbers of Russian workers arrived to repopulate the region, further altering the population balance.
-In 1926, 639,000 ethnic Russians resided in the Donbas, and Ukrainians made up 60% of the population.
-As a result of the Russification policy, the Ukrainian population of the Donbass then declined drastically as ethnic Russians settled in the region in large numbers.
 By 1959, the ethnic Russian population was 2.55 million.
 Russification was further advanced by the 1958–59 Soviet educational reforms, which led to the near elimination of all Ukrainian-language schooling in the Donbas.
 By the time of the Soviet Census of 1989, 45% of the population of the Donbas reported their ethnicity as Russian.
 In 1990, the Interfront of the Donbass was founded as a movement against Ukrainian independence.